rpii/-wdio-html-reporter-pdf/README.md

 # wdio-html-reporter-pdf
 Generate a pdf from an html-report.
-Requires version 6.1.0 of wdio-hmtl-reporter
+Requires version 6.2.0 of wdio-hmtl-reporter
+Adds support for collapsed test sections

 ## Installation